 Current students and alumni – please visit the Office of the Registrar for a History of Course Catalogs to view and download official degree requirements pertaining to the academic year you began your degree.

-Accounting, MS degree, typical course sequence
+Accounting and Analytics, MS degree, typical course sequence

 |Course||Sem.
 Cr.
 Hrs.|

 Accounting Information and Analytics

 Study of the application of generally accepted accounting principles and international financial reporting standards to business enterprises, including corporations with investments in subsidiaries, domestic and international, and partnerships.
 Issues involving consolidated financial statements, including international topics, are considered.
 Also examined are objectives for not-for-profit and governmental entities, and how these objectives affect their financial accounting and reporting.

 A study of the legal, ethical, and technical environment in which the auditor works.
 Current auditing theory, standards, procedures, and techniques are studied.
 The audit process is studied to ascertain how it leads to the development of an audit opinion.